Silver Prices Today, Live Spot Prices & Historical Charts

 Premiums represent a combination of factors.
-For newly minted coins, rounds, and bars, the cost of manufacturing is a major factor.
+For newly minted silver coins, rounds, and bars, the cost of manufacturing is a major factor.
+There are some premiums for delivery, depending on the company and the size of the purchase.
 Mints and refiners set manufacturing charges based on the cost of labor and equipment, not on the spot price for the metal.
-These costs do not follow the silver price downward – or upward for that matter.
+These types of costs do not follow the silver price downward – or upward for that matter.

 Another factor in premiums is demand.
 And demand for physical silver is setting records – the opposite of what is happening in the markets for paper silver.
 Dealers are bidding aggressively for physical inventory, putting upward pressure on premiums.

-This dynamic is compounded by short supply when it comes to bullion products such as pre-1965 U.S. silver dimes, quarters, and half dollars.
-Mints and refiners aren't producing any more.
+This dynamic is compounded by short supply when it comes to bullion products such as junk silver dating pre-1965 U.S. silver dimes, quarters, and half dollars.
+Mints and refiners aren't producing anymore.

-Both the bid and the ask premiums for the pre-1965 coins are significantly higher than in 2010 – the last time silver traded below $20/oz.
+Both the bid and the ask premiums for the pre-1965 coins are significantly higher than in 2010 – the last time silver traded below $20/oz (USD).
 The difference is in investor perceptions.

 In 2010, silver was nearing recent highs and more people were willing to sell.
 Currently, silver spot prices are less than half the 2011 highs and virtually everyone who owns pre-1965 coins is holding out for a recovery.

-Just make sure your dealer is pricing competitively and pay attention to the premiums being offered should you wish to sell.
-Beyond that, higher silver premiums signal the existence of a strong market for physical, coins, rounds, and bars, and that's good news for investors.
+Just make sure your dealer is pricing competitively and pay attention to the account premiums being offered should you wish to sell or bid.
+Beyond that, higher silver premiums signal the existence of a strong market for physical silver, silver coins, silver rounds, and silver bars, and that's great news for investors!